WojtekFulmyk/mlcausality/README.md

     z = mlcausality.mlcausality(X=X,y=y,lag=5)
     #print(z)

+The _p_-values of the sign test and the Wilcoxon signed rank test are output to `z` (and `stdout` in some cases depending on the function and parameters chosen).
+Granger causality can be established on the basis of these _p_-values and your desired level of precision.
+For instance, if you prefer the sign test over the Wilcoxon signed rank test and your desired significance level is 0.05, then if the _p_-value from the sign test is below 0.05 you would reject the null hypothesis of no causality and conclude that `X` Granger-causes `y`.

 Note that both `X` and `y` can be multivariate, meaning that they can take multiple time-series.
-If `X` is multivariate then the Granger-causality test is run with respect to the lags of all time-series in `X`.
-If `y` is multivariate then the target time-series is the first one and all additional time-series in `y` are exogenous time-series whose lags are kept in both the restricted and unrestricted models when conducting the Granger causality test.
+If `X` is multivariate then the Granger-causality test is run with respect to the lags of all time-series in `X`; in other words, the null hypothesis is that the time-series in `X` do not collectively Granger-cause `y`.
+If `y` is multivariate then the target time-series is the first column and all additional columns in `y` are exogenous time-series whose lags are kept in both the restricted and unrestricted models when conducting the Granger causality test.

 Now suppose that, instead of just being interested in whether one time series Granger causes another, you would like to instead find all Granger-causal relationships amongst several time-series.
 In that case, you can run: